 All Saints’ Day, also called All Hallows Day, is a national holiday in Austria and is observed every 1 November.
 It is a day to honour remember all the Christian saints and martyrs of the past who do not yet have a dedicated feast day on the liturgical calendar.

 |Please scroll down to end of page for previous years' dates.|

 Austria is overwhelmingly a Catholic country, though it is also a very secular country where only some 10 percent attend mass regularly.
 The day has its roots in the early days of the Church, when special feast days were set aside for particular martyrs.

-At noon on All Saints’ Day, the church bells ring out to announce the day, and many attend mass before heading to the graveyards to decorate graves of deceased loved ones with flowers and candles.
+At noon on All Saints’ Day, the church bells ring out and observant Christians attend mass before heading to the graveyards to decorate graves of deceased loved ones with flowers and candles.
 Many times, marigolds and chrysanthemums and other autumn flowers are used, being pre-dried or formed into wreaths.

 |2022||1 Nov||Tue||All Saints' Day|

 |2018||1 Nov||Thu||All Saints' Day|